 Why will courses be reviewed for Credit Hour alignment?

 Faculty will review their courses to ensure that courses/programs are delivering on the promises made to students when they enrolled in a program and registered for courses.
 The audit of courses for credit hour requirements will determine if the learning activities embedded in the course align with the competencies of the course, assess students in a manner that is appropriate and relevant, and determine if student outside-effort tasks and assignments are realistic and attainable for students.

 The credit hour review of all courses will be used by faculty during their Comprehensive Program Evaluation to make revisions, adjustments, or changes to their program and courses.

 When and how will the Credit Hour review be completed?

 Review of courses will be completed on a three-year rotation cycle that will begin one year prior to their Comprehensive Program evaluation.
 Each instructor will review each of the courses he or she is teaching each term in that review year.
-They will record their final results in the Credit Hour Audit form (found below) and submit the completed form (1 per course/per instructor) to the Evaluation and Compliance Coordinator.
+They will record their final results in the Credit Hour review form (found below) and submit the completed form (1 per course/per instructor) to the Evaluation and Compliance Coordinator.
 Documents, resources, and support will be offered through Academic Excellence to assist faculty with the process.